rcos/rcos-handbook/docs/grading/attendance.md

 * External hackathons
 * Schedule conflicts with courses, exams, or extracurriculars

 The above list is not exhaustive.
-If you are unsure about what constitutes an excused absence, please reach out to a coordinator or faculty member.
+If you are unsure about what constitutes an excused absence, please reach out to a coordinator or faculty advisor.
 However, excused absences will **not** be given if you are removed from a meeting for violating our [Code of Conduct](resources/CODE_OF_CONDUCT.md) or our [Bylaws](resources/bylaws.md).

 Excused absences do **not** need to be made up with a bonus session (but you are encouraged to come to bonus sessions regardless!).